deletehead/seo/README.md

-# seo
+# SEO
-Search Engine Optimization testing script
+Search Engine Optimization testing script...

+## USAGE
+- A Chrome/Chromium webdriver will need to be downloaded and installed in the cwd.
+- You will need to update the query and domain to filter on